 Over 350 demo sites have been located on producers’ cornfields in the project area.
 Randomized replicated levels of nitrogen application have been placed on most of these locations, usually in increments of 50 lbs. above and 50 lbs. below the calculated nitrogen recommendation, based on the University of Nebraska’s algorithm.
 These plot locations have provided a point of focus for over 290 field days and winter meetings.
 Results from these field length, producer applied, and producer harvested plots have been instrumental in the adoption of water quality practices by the producers of the CPNRD.
 Producer survey results taken in 1997 showed that 54% of producers responding tested irrigation water for nitrates, 34% used a nitrification inhibitor and 70% attended a tour or meeting on best management practices to protect water quality.

-The project emphasis has changed over the years, as new technology become available to the agricultural sector.
-Evaluation and demonstration of these technologies are incorporated within the activities of the project.
+The project emphasis has changed over the years, as new technology becomes available to the agricultural sector.
+Evaluation and demonstration of these technologies are incorporated into the activities of the project.
 Some of these technologies include use of ET Gage, watermark sensors for scheduling irrigation, soil moisture capacitance probes, application of a polymer material to an irrigated field to evaluate its effects on leaching of nitrate-nitrogen, evaluation and demonstration of slow-release or controlled release nitrogen fertilizer products, and nitrogen fixation using cover crops in seed corn.
 Extension and demonstration efforts in areas of irrigation management have also been a part of the project.
 Such things as a demonstration surge trailer have been influential in the adoption of more efficient ways of irrigation.
 The project coordinator, Dean Krull, has been working with the NRD since 1984 and has an office in the NRD headquarters.
 Krull also contributes articles in the NRD’s In Perspective newsletter to educate producers on results of the demonstrations and on best management practices.

 Crop & Irrigation Demand Network